Council Tax pages

 Occupied exemption class W

-A property which is part of another property (such as an annexe) that is occupied by a relative of the home owner.
-They must be over 65, severely mentally impaired or disabled to be exempt for Council Tax.
+A property which is part of another property (such as an annexe) that is occupied by a relative of the homeowner, and is over the age of 65, severely mentally impaired or disabled to be exempt for Council Tax.

 • Discount for occupied annexe